layilin/SP23-33852/_texts/sc-page011.md

 - That lies on marly beds.[^f11n4]—The renter, this
 - Can scarce exhaust; how happy for the heir!

 >VER.
-71. *yet virgins, far more beautiful*\] The inhabitants of St. Christopher look whiter, are less sallow, and enjoy finer complexions, than any of the dwellers on the others islands. *Sloane*.
+71. *yet virgins, far more beautiful*\] The inhabitants of St. Christopher look whiter, are less sallow, and enjoy finer complexions, than any of the dwellers on the others islands.[^f11n5] *Sloane*.

 [^f11n1]: The Italian name for Persephone, queen of the underworld.